 If non-compliant replacement windows are fitted the value of the house may be diminished and the home owner can be faced with a very substantial fine.

-Please note this only applies to complete new windows.
-New sliding sashes into existing frames do not have to comply.
+Please note this only applies to complete new windows and external doors.
+New sliding sashes installed into existing window frames do not have to comply.

 Gaining approval for your new window

 It is important to ensure that any new window fitted can be shown to be compliant.
 There are two ways of gaining certification that a new window is compliant.
 The first way is to apply to your local authority to obtain building regulations approval.
 This method is time consuming and costly, requiring inspection by council officers.

 This means that once fitting of your complete new sash window, casement window or timber door is complete, FENSA issue a certificate for your records and The Sash Window Workshop gives you an insurance backed guarantee.
 It’s that simple.

 FENSA is a specialist organisation authorised by the government as fit to supply compliant windows.
 A continuing monitoring scheme is in place to ensure that standards are rigorously observed.